syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-if allowEdit is set to false means we cannot able to type in datePicker textbox, we can only able to pick the date from datpicker popup.
-When this API is set to true means we can edit the values and also pick the date from datpicker popup.
+When allowEdit is set to false, you cannot able to type in datePicker textbox and you can only pick the date from datpicker popup.
+When this API is set to true, you can edit the values and also pick the date from datpicker popup.